-Limited Partnerships
+Limited partnerships

 The limited partnership structure is essentially a hybrid between a company and a partnership.
-The limited partnership is a separate legal entity, yet is fiscally transparent for New Zealand tax purposes.
+The limited partnership is a separate legal entity yet is fiscally transparent for New Zealand tax purposes.

 A limited partnership consists of at least one general partner and one limited partner.
-General partners manage the limited partnership and are liable for the debts and liabilities of the partnership.
+General partners manage the limited partnership and are liable for the debts and liabilities of the limited partnership.
 For this reason, the general partner is typically a limited liability company.
+Where the general partner is a company, each director of the general partner is required to provide their date and place of birth (which will not be made public) and residential address.

 Limited partners are passive investors who are restricted from participating in the management of the limited partnership (with the exception of some permitted safe harbours).
 The liability of limited partners is generally limited to their capital contribution.
 A limited partnership can be formed for any purpose, it has an indefinite lifespan if desired, and there are no limits on partner numbers or investment.
 It must have a written partnership agreement and be registered with the New Zealand Companies Office.
 The partnership agreement is not made publicly available nor the identity of limited partners.